 We are able to protect our technology from unauthorized use by third parties only to the extent that it is covered by valid and enforceable patents or is effectively maintained as a trade secret.
 Accordingly, patents and other proprietary rights are an essential element of our business.
-We have over 220 pending patent applications and over 120 issued patents in the United States that are owned by or exclusively licensed to us in our field, as well as pending corresponding foreign patent applications.
+We have over 95 pending patent applications and over 185 issued patents in the United States, as well as pending corresponding foreign patent applications and issued foreign patents.
 Our policy is to file patent applications to protect technology, inventions and improvements to inventions that are commercially important to the development of our business.
 We seek United States and international patent protection for a variety of technologies, including new screening methodologies and other research tools, target molecules that are associated with disease states identified in our screens, and lead compounds that can affect disease pathways.
 We also intend to seek patent protection or rely upon trade secret rights to protect other technologies that may be used to discover and validate targets and that may be used to identify and develop novel drugs.
 We seek protection, in part, through confidentiality and proprietary information agreements.
 We are a party to various license agreements that give us rights to use technologies in our research and development.